Wang-Qi-group/lab/docs/members/README.md

   ---

   Jiaqi Li received the B.Eng. degree in Computer Science and Technology from South China University of Technology in 2020.
-His research interests include differential privacy and its application.
+His research interests is Privacy-preserving contact tracing.

   [[More Information](/members/lijiaqi)]